lcnr/notes/opaque-types/status-quo.md

 We filter the choice regions `'c` to regions which are larger than `'m`.
 For all universal regions `'lower` with `'m: 'lower`, we require the assumption `'c: 'lower`.
 Equating `'m` with an already smaller universal region does not work.

 We also have to make sure that the equality constraints on `'m` does not introduce any new outlives constraints between free regions.
-FOr everything that's currently larger than `'m`, make sure it's also larger than the `'c`.
+For everything that's currently larger than `'m`, make sure it's also larger than the `'c`.
 For all free regions `'upper` with `'upper: 'm`, we require the assumption `'upper: 'c`.
 We later constraining `'m: 'c` each `'upper: 'm` results in a transitive `'upper: 'c` bound.

 We then take use the smallest unique choice region `'c`.